ineffably/vibe-space-shooter/memory-bank/activeContext.md

 ## Current Work Focus

-We have completed the initial project setup and implemented the core game architecture.
-The development server is running and we have a blank game screen.
-We are now ready to start implementing the game entities, starting with the player ship.
+We have successfully implemented the core game architecture and the player ship with movement and state-based behavior.
+The player ship can move around the screen using arrow keys and shoot (currently just console logging).
+We now need to implement the projectile system and enemy ships.

 ## Recent Changes

-- Initialized the project using Vite TS template
-- Set up the project structure with appropriate directories
-- Installed Pixi.js v8.9 and configured ESLint
+- Fixed Pixi.js v8.9 initialization issues with app.init() and canvas handling
+- Simplified asset loading for now to focus on core gameplay
-- Implemented core game components:
+- Implemented player ship entity with:
+  - Movement using arrow keys
-  - Game class with main loop
+  - Shooting with space bar (placeholder)
-  - Scene management system
+  - State machine for different behaviors (idle, moving, shooting, damaged, destroyed)
-  - Input handling system
+  - Health and lives system
-  - Asset loading structure
-  - Base entity class with state machine integration
-  - Basic game scene
+  - Screen boundary constraints

 ## Next Steps

-1. **Player Ship Implementation**
+1. **Projectile System**
-   - Create the player ship entity
+   - Create a Projectile entity class
-   - Implement player movement using arrow keys
+   - Implement player projectiles that shoot upward
-   - Add shooting functionality with space key
+   - Add object pooling for performance
-   - Create player states (idle, moving, shooting)
+   - Create visual representation for projectiles

 2. **Enemy Implementation**
-   - Create enemy ship entities
+   - Create enemy ship class with different types
    - Implement enemy movement patterns
    - Add enemy shooting behavior
-   - Create enemy spawning system
+   - Create enemy spawning system with increasing difficulty

-3. **Projectile System**
+3. **Collision System**
-   - Implement projectile entities
-   - Add collision detection
+   - Implement collision detection between entities
+   - Handle projectile-ship collisions
-   - Create visual effects for hits
+   - Create explosion effects on collision
+   - Apply damage on collision

-4. **Game UI and Scoring**
+4. **UI and Scoring**
-   - Add score display
+   - Add score display in the top-left corner
-   - Implement lives system
+   - Show player lives remaining
    - Create game over screen
+   - Implement game restart functionality

 ## Active Decisions

-- We have implemented manager classes using the singleton pattern for better organization and access
+- We're using a state machine for entity behaviors to allow for complex interactions and easy extension
+- Object pooling will be important for projectiles to avoid performance issues with frequent creation/destruction
-- The entity system uses a component-based approach with a central container for sprites
+- The player ship uses a component-based model with a container and sprite
-- The state machine is used to manage entity behaviors as specified in the requirements
-- We are using a scene-based approach to manage different game states (play, menu, game over)
-- File naming follows slug-format (kebab-case) for consistency
-- Utility functions are placed in a "library" folder instead of "utils" for better scoping
+- We'll need to implement proper collision detection that's efficient for the number of entities
+- For now, we're using simple placeholder graphics until we implement proper asset loading

 ## Learnings and Insights

-- Pixi.js v8.9 requires explicit typing for the ticker callback, which differs from previous versions
+- Pixi.js v8.9 requires explicit async initialization with app.init() before accessing the canvas
-- The component-based architecture provides good separation of concerns
-- Using singletons for managers helps with accessing shared resources across the game
-- The state machine approach will make it easier to extend entity behaviors later
+- The state machine pattern makes it easy to manage different entity behaviors and transitions
-- TypeScript's type system helps catch errors early in the development process
+- TypeScript's type system helps ensure consistent interfaces between components
+- The component-based approach with containers and sprites provides good flexibility
+- Protected properties in the base Entity class help enforce proper access patterns through public methods